The Snakeman Who Nearly Became King

 Born in Amsterdam, Rob Rensenbrink was one of the few really talented local youngsters to slip through the Ajax net in the early 1960s, so instead of starting out at Ajax's Sportpark Voorland along with other Amsterdam lads such as Johan Cruyff and Ruud Krol, he began his footballing career with another club in the city - DWS.

-Despite Ajax’s forthcoming dominance of the Eredivisie league in the late 1960s, DWS had incredibly become Dutch football league winners when they won the title in 1963-64, and then come close again when they finished second and fourth in the following seasons, so they had some talent in their ranks, and Rensenbrink soon started to showcase his talent there.
-He had a slinky lithe style to his game, a great touch, especially with that sweet left foot of his, and an ability to beat defenders on the left wing with both traditional dribbling and bursts of speed, as well as more unconventional feints and skills.
-It was this style and skill (along with his lean frame) which would eventually lead to one of our favourite footballers' nicknames - "Het Slangenmens", meaning the Snakeman or the Contortionist.
+Despite Ajax's forthcoming dominance of the Eredivisie league in the late 1960s, DWS had incredibly become Dutch football league winners when they won the title in 1963-64, and then come close again when they finished second and fourth in the following seasons, so they had some talent in their ranks, and Rensenbrink soon started to showcase his skills there.
+He had a slinky, lithe style to his game, a great touch, especially with that sweet left foot of his, and an ability to beat defenders on the left wing with both traditional dribbling and bursts of speed, as well as more unconventional feints and tricks.
+It was this style and skill (along with his lean frame) which would eventually lead to Rensenbrink getting one of our favourite footballers' nicknames - "Het Slangenmens", meaning the Snakeman or the Contortionist.

-All these attributes made the national team manager Georg Kessler sit up and take notice, eventually earning him a call up to the national team in 1968 against Scotland.
+All these attributes made the national team manager, Georg Kessler, sit up and take notice, eventually earning him a call up to the national team in 1968, for a match against Scotland.

 Rob Rensenbrink had four years in the DWS first team, from 1965 to 1969.
-Strangely, given the success during this period of Eredivisie powerhouses Ajax and Feyenoord, this would be his only spell in the Dutch league.
+Strangely, given his success during this period, and the traditional pulling-power of the Eredivisie giants, Ajax and Feyenoord, this would be Rensenbrink's only spell in the Dutch league.

-With Rensenbrink in such fine form in the Eredivisie, it was no surprise that all of the big Dutch clubs were interested in signing him, and it was assumed he’d make his choice between them, with Amsterdam giants Ajax the obvious favourites.
+With Rensenbrink in such fine form in the Eredivisie, it was no surprise that all of the big Dutch clubs were interested in signing him, and it was assumed he'd make his choice between them, with the Amsterdam football powerhouse Ajax the obvious favourites.